15 Best LinkedIn CRM Tools for 2026

 “Zoho CRM stands out as a reliable and affordable option, especially for small to mid-sized businesses.
 Its intuitive interface makes navigation simple, though mastering some of the more advanced features may require a bit more time.
 The setup process is easy to follow, aided by clear instructions and ready-made templates that help streamline the experience.
 Zoho CRM is designed for daily use and excels at managing ongoing sales activities and customer relationships.” – verified Senior Customer Success Executive.

 Close is built for sales teams that move fast and talk to prospects all day.
-As a CRM, this focuses mainly on execution through calls, emails, follow-ups, and momentum, instead of trying to do a little bit of everything.
+As a CRM, it focuses on execution: calls, emails, follow-ups, and momentum.

 Key features